nebula-plugins/nebula-publishing-plugin/README.md

 a lower status then your project.
 E.g. your project has a status `release` but one of your direct dependencies is `SNAPSHOT`.
 The task will prevent the publication until you will depend only on final releases.
 Your test dependencies are NOT verified.

-This plugin is automatically applied with `nebula.ivy-publish` or `nebula.maven-publish`.
+This plugin is NOT automatically applied with `nebula.ivy-publish` or `nebula.maven-publish`.
+You have to apply the plugin to all modules within the project.

+    allprojects {
+        apply plugin: 'nebula.publish-verification'
+    }

 The task itself is a dependence of tasks with type `PublishToIvyRepository` or `PublishToMavenRepository`.
-The task will also get hooked to tasks named `artifactoryPublish` and `artifactoryDeploy` coming from `com.jfrog.artifactory` plugin.
+The task will also get hooked to tasks named
+`artifactoryPublish` and `artifactoryDeploy` coming from `com.jfrog.artifactory` plugin.
 If you need any other integration you have to manually configure relationship in your build file.